dscohen75/dscohen75.github.io/_posts/2020-08-27-bw1-sleep-study.md

 I've always been somewhat of a self-described sleep zealot.

-During my 15-year career as a physical therapist I can safely say that over half of all of my clients had some variety of sleep disturbance as a major factor affecting their primary complaint.
+During my 15-year career as a physical therapist I can safely say that over half of all of my clients had some variety of sleep disturbance as a major factor driving their primary complaint.

 Now as I transition into the world of data science, it's only appropriate that for Build Week 1 at Lambda School I found a dataset from a study that may help people get better sleep.